Root Awakening

 “Young enough.”

-Alex looked at him.
-Not evaluating.
-Just looking, the way he did — holding space in the conversation with a patience that had always been, in Dale’s experience, the most quietly demanding thing about him.
-The silence had a shape to it.
-Dale had spent a career learning to recognize the specific texture of silence that asked a person to go further, and this was that silence, and he produced a wry smile and said:
+Alex looked at him and held the silence the way he always did, with a patience that asked more of you than it appeared to.
+The silence had a shape.
+Dale spent a career learning to recognize the exact texture of silence that asked a person to go further.
+This was that silence.
+He produced a wry smile.

 “The admin work suits me.
 I’m good at the systems.
 I know the field.
-I do actual good — not as much as the practitioners, but quantifiable, traceable good.”
+I do actual good.
+Less than the practitioners, but traceable.”

-Alex nodded slowly, the nod of someone who was accepting the sentence without agreeing to it.
+Alex nodded.
+The nod of someone accepting the sentence without agreeing to it.

 “Useful.”